joaomilho/apalachin/README.md

-# chicagoboss-chat
+# Apalachin
 ===

 A [websockets](http://tools.ietf.org/html/rfc6455) team chat built with [Erlang's](http://www.erlang.org/) [ChicagoBoss](http://www.chicagoboss.org/), using [Cowboy](https://github.com/extend/cowboy) server and [PostgreSQL](http://www.postgresql.org/).

 #### Goal of the project

-Have a working example of many features of ChicagoBoss, including websockets, for the begginer.
+- Have a working example of many features of ChicagoBoss, including websockets, for the begginer.
+- Be as easy to mantain as possible.
+- Be stupidly fast.
+- Have a working version using Elixir also.

 #### Install